miragejs/ember-cli-mirage/docs/latest/acceptance-testing.md

 ## Overriding factory attributes

-The purpose factories is to put code that's highly relevant to a test as close to that test as possible.
-In the example above, we wanted to verify that the user would see ten photos, given they existed on the server.
+The purpose of factories is to put code that's highly relevant to a test as close to that test as possible.
+In the example above, we wanted to verify that the user would see ten photos, given those photos existed on the server.
 So, the `server.createList('photo', 10)` call was directly in the test.

-Say we wanted to test that when the user visited a details route for a photo titled "Sunset over Hyrule," they would see that title in an `<h1>` tag.
-One way to accomplish this is to update the photo factory itself:
+Say we wanted to test that when the user visits a details route for a photo titled "Sunset over Hyrule," they would see that title in an `<h1>` tag.
+One way to accomplish this would be to update the photo factory itself:

 ```js
 // app/mirage/factories/photo.js